 There is now a host of evidence for a unique genitourinary (GU) microbiome.
-Translating microbiome research into clinical action will require incorporation of microbiome surveillance into ongoing and future clinical trials as well as expansion of studies to include metagenomic sequencing and metabolomics.
-In this learning center we aim to review the most current research looking at a link with the gut and genitourinary microbiome and urologic disease.
+Translating microbiome research into clinical action will require incorporation of microbiome surveillance into ongoing and future clinical trials, as well as an expansion of studies to include metagenomic sequencing and metabolomics.
+In this learning center, we will review the most current research investigating a link between the gut and genitourinary microbiome and urologic disease.
 We will also focus on urologic infections and improving our understanding and treatment of them.